 Taiwan has a rich and often times confusing history.
 Here are a couple of major events listed in chronological order where we hope can diffuse the confusion.

-228 also known as the February 28 Incident occurred in 1947 where the Chinese Nationalist Party (KMT) led government of the Republic of China (ROC) violently suppressed an anti government uprising in Taiwan.
+228 also known as the February 28 Massacre occurred in 1947 where the Chinese Nationalist Party (KMT) led government of the Republic of China (ROC) violently suppressed an anti government uprising in Taiwan.
 Background: What was causing the tension leading up to 228?
 From 1895 to 1945 Taiwan was ruled by Japan.
-Japan developed … Continue reading 228 Incident
+Japan developed … Continue reading 228 Massacre

 The Republic of China (ROC) and Taiwan are practically synonymous today, with the ROC being the official name of the government of Taiwan, but this wasn’t always the case.
 As the name suggests, the ROC used to be the government of China, based in Nanjing.
 As an example for the difference of history between Taiwan … Continue reading Republic of China